waka401/websphere/README.md

 username=
 password=

-# Theses keystores are used to establish a secured connection beetween
+# These keystores are used to establish a secured connection beetween
 # the agent and the target WAS instance. "${USER_INSTALL_ROOT}" should
 # be replaced by the dmgr profile path of the cell for WAS 7.0 and 8.x,
-# or by the nodeagent profile path of each node for WAS 6.1.
+# or by the nodeagent profile path of the node for WAS 6.1.
 #
 # PKCS12 keystores sample config
 #